Language selection

 Information record

-As a money services business (MSB), a foreign money services business (FMSB), an agent of the Crown, a life insurance company, broker or agent, or a real estate developer, broker or sales representative, you are required to keep an information record for certain transactions or activities.
-At the time you create the information record, you must take reasonable measures to determine whether the person or entity for which the information record is kept on, is acting on behalf of a third party.Footnote 6
+If you are required to keep an information record for certain transactions or activities, you must take reasonable measures to determine whether the person or entity for which the information record is kept on, is acting on behalf of a third party.
+This must be done at the time you create the information record.

 Casino Disbursement Report

-**Note: This requirement is subject to the 24-hour rule.Footnote 8
+Note: This requirement applies to the 24-hour rule.

-If you determine that there is a third party involved, you must take reasonable measures to obtain the following information about the third party:Footnote 9
+If you determine that there is a third party involved, you must take reasonable measures to obtain the following information about the third party:

 If you are not able to make a third party determination, but have reasonable grounds to suspect that a third party is involved, you must keep a record that:

-Retention: At least five years from the date the record was created.Footnote 18
+Retention: At least 5 years from the date the record was created.

-As a financial entity, you do not need to make a third party determination when you open an account and are required to keep a signature card or an account operating agreement, if the account is for the processing of payments by credit card or prepaid payment product for a merchant.Footnote 19
+As a financial entity, you do not need to make a third party determination when you open an account and are required to keep a signature card or an account operating agreement, if the account is for the processing of payments by credit card or prepaid payment product for a merchant.

-If you are a financial entity, securities dealer or casino, you do not need to make a third party determination when you open an account and are required to keep a signature card or an account operating agreement, if every account holder is a financial entity or a securities dealer that is engaged in the business of dealing in securities in Canada.Footnote 20
+If you are a financial entity, securities dealer or casino, you do not need to make a third party determination when you open an account and are required to keep a signature card or an account operating agreement, if every account holder is a financial entity or a securities dealer that is engaged in the business of dealing in securities in Canada.

-If you are a life insurance company, broker or agent, you do not need to make a third party determination when you keep an information record on a beneficiary in connection with the sale of a life insurance policy under which you are to remit an amount of $10,000 or more to the beneficiary over the duration of the policy, regardless of the means of payment.Footnote 21
+If you are a life insurance company, broker or agent, you do not need to make a third party determination when you keep an information record on a beneficiary in connection with the sale of a life insurance policy under which you are to remit an amount of $10,000 or more to the beneficiary over the duration of the policy, regardless of the means of payment.

-If you are a financial entity, a securities dealer or a casino, you do not have to take reasonable measures to obtain information and keep a record of that information for a third party determination if an account is opened by a legal counsel, an accountant or a real estate broker or sales representative, and you have reasonable grounds to believe that the account is to be used only for clients of the legal counsel, accountant or real estate broker or sales representative, as the case may be.Footnote 22
+If you are a financial entity, a securities dealer or a casino, you do not have to take reasonable measures to obtain information and keep a record of that information for a third party determination if an account is opened by a legal counsel, an accountant or a real estate broker or sales representative, and you have reasonable grounds to believe that the account is to be used only for clients of the legal counsel, accountant or real estate broker or sales representative, as the case may be.

-If you are a securities dealer, you do not have to take reasonable measures to obtain information and keep a record of that information for a third party determination when an account operating agreement is kept for the account of a person or entity that is engaged in the business of dealing in securities only outside of Canada, and when:Footnote 23
+If you are a securities dealer, you do not have to take reasonable measures to obtain information and keep a record of that information for a third party determination when an account operating agreement is kept for the account of a person or entity that is engaged in the business of dealing in securities only outside of Canada, and when:

-Annex 1: Examples of third parties
+Annex A: Examples of third parties

 Large Cash Transaction Report or large cash transaction record